HL7/phd/src/pagecontent/ProfileConsumers.md

    - Regulation status
    - Certified transports and specializations

 The bold items are required to be reported by all PHDs and the italicized items are exposed by most PHDs.
 The transport addresses are only exposed in the transport protocol and are, of course, only applicable to PHDs using that transport.
+It is encouraged by the PHG implementer to add the wireless transport address identifiers since these numbers are often available on the device whereas the system id is not.
+However, obtaining these addresses may not always be possible on certain platforms.

 #### Device identifier
 The identifier contains elements that are (supposed) to uniquely identify the PHD.
 To distinguish one identifier from another, especially in the case where two identifiers are the same 'bitness' a code from the [ContinuaDeviceIdentifiers](ContinuaDeviceIdentifiers.codesystem.html) code system is used in the Device.identifier.type.
 There are five possible codes defined: